Skip Navigation

 Registration

-Registration opens Monday, January 2, 2023, for Amplify Multimedia, Public Writing, and Public Speaking categories.
-Students interested in participating in the Amplify public speaking competition should register no later than Sunday, January 15, 2023.
+Registration opens Friday, January 5, 2024, for the Amplify Public Speaking Competition.
+Students interested in participating in the competition should submit an entry no later than Sunday, January 14, 2024.
 Registered students will receive further communication about additional competition logistics and criteria.
-CLICK HERE to register.

 We define public writing as any written piece (published or intended to be published) that seeks to influence or enhance a reader’s views on or raise the visibility or salience of a particular topic or issue.
 This includes: